Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lumif.md

 ## Description

+Note that the information provided on the LUMI-P page about the [Lustre](lumip.md#lustre) file system also applies on LUMI-F.

-The LUMI flash based scratch [Lustre][lustre] file system has a storage capacity of 7 PB and an aggregate bandwidth of 1 740 GB/s.
+The LUMI flash based scratch Lustre file system has a storage capacity of 7 PB and an aggregate bandwidth of 1 740 GB/s.
 It is composed of 2 MDSs (metadata servers) and 58 Object Storage Targets (OSTs).